unavi-xyz/wired-protocol/README.md

 ## Design Goals

 - **Openness**: The protocol is designed to be open.
-Anyone can create their own client or server, and users can choose which client to use and which server to connect to.
+Anyone can create their own client or server, and users can choose which client to use and which servers to connect to.
 - **Extendability**: The protocol is designed to be easily extendable.
 Anyone can extend the protocol and add new features.
 - **Decentralization**: The protocol is designed to be decentralized.
 There is no central authority - it's like the web, but for 3D worlds.